Domestic Violence Defense Lawyers in Las Vegas Helping Clients Find Justice

 2ND OFFENSE

-For the second offense within 7 years, is guilty of a misdemeanor and shall be sentenced to:
+For the second offense within seven years, is guilty of a misdemeanor and shall be sentenced to:

-- Imprisonment in the city or county jail or detention facility for 10 days – 6 months.)
-200 hours of community service, fines of $500-$1,000 plus court costs.
+- Imprisonment in the city or county jail or detention facility for ten days – 6 months.)
+Two hundred hours of community service, $500-$1,000 fines, plus court costs.

 3RD OFFENSE

-In addition under both Nevada law and Federal law, if you are convicted of misdemeanor or felony Domestic violence, you are not able to legally possess a firearm.
+Nevada law and Federal law prohibit individuals convicted of a misdemeanor or felony domestic violence from legally possessing a firearm.

 Where Can I Find More Information on Domestic Violence Charges in Nevada?

-With the seriousness of any domestic violence case, you may have more questions that are unanswered.
-We encourage you to check out the resources below, but also to give us a call to discuss the details of your case.
+With the seriousness of any domestic violence case, you may have more unanswered questions.
+Please check out the resources below and give us a call to discuss the details of your case.

 - How Does The State Of Nevada Define Domestic Violence?